Little Austi and Main Beach Surf Break

 Best Forecast Surf Conditions for Little Austi and Main Beach this week:

-The surf forecast for Little Austi and Main Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 4AM.
-The primary swell is predicted to be 1.1m and 8s period with a secondary swell of 0.2m and 9s.
-Another secondary swell of 0.2m and 9s is also forecast.
-The wind is predicted to be offshore as the swell arrives.
+The surf forecast for Little Austi and Main Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 7PM.
+The primary swell is predicted to be 1.6m and 10s period.
+The wind is predicted to be glassy as the swell arrives.

 Wave TypeTime (AEST) & Date Wave Height & Period